Puzzlepart/bestillingsportalen/Site-templates.md

 # Site Templates

-Provision Assist includes the ability to apply Site Templates (previously known as Site Designs) when a user requests the creation of a SharePoint Site (Team Site, Office 365 Group, Communication Site or Hub Site).
+Bestillingsportalen includes the ability to apply Site Templates (previously known as Site Designs) when a user requests the creation of a SharePoint Site (Team Site, Office 365 Group, Communication Site or Hub Site).

 The solution now includes the ability to apply PnP Provisioning templates, at the time of writing these can be applied **instead** of Site Templates.
 Please read the [PnP Templates](/PnP-Templates.md) documentation for more details.